jbgreenh/AZ-PMP-analytics/README.md

 ### medical_marijuana
 check medical marijuana list for registration and usage
 ``mm1.py`` generates files and copies the prescribers for manual matching to the clipboard
-``mm2.py`` will combine the manual matches with the generated matches and the lookups to produce the final report (WIP)
+``mm2.py`` combines the manual matches with the generated matches and the lookups to produce the final report